ReconwithMe/reconwithme-docs/Getting Started/Register.md

 We have some option to get you started with ReconwithMe

-Firstly, we will headup to [Product Pricing Page](https://reconwithme.com/#pricing) of reconwithme, and choose the plan that best fits your needs.
-As soon as we click on the plan, you will be redirected to the payment page.
+To begin, we will navigate to the reconwithme [Product Pricing Page](https://reconwithme.com/#pricing) and select the package that best meets your requirements.
+You will be redirected to the payment page as soon as we click on the plan.

 ### Payment Options